derickr/online-safety-assessments/mastodon-terms-phpc.social.rst

 Handling Illegal Content
 ------------------------

-The moderation team takes illegal content extremely seriously.
-When being made aware of the presence of illegal content, through Mastodon's reporting features, or third party app reporting features, or through our contact email address, hello@phpcommunity.org, we will take this down at the earliest
+The moderation team treats illegal content with the utmost gravity.
+When made aware of the presence of illegal content, through Mastodon's reporting features, or third party app reporting features, or through our contact email address, hello@phpcommunity.org, we will take this down at the earliest